freedomofpress/securedrop/docs/development/setup_development.rst

 #.
 Ansible_
 #. rsync >= 3.1.0

-.. note:: Starting with OSX 10.13.3, you will need to `approve third-party apps`_ downloaded from the internet in your Mac OS Security & Privacy preferences.
+.. note:: Starting with OSX 10.13.3, you will need to `approve third-party apps`_ downloaded from the internet in your macOS Security & Privacy preferences.

 If you use Homebrew to manage packages, you can install Vagrant and VirtualBox using the Homebrew extension homebrew-cask_ .